A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Simulation Experiments

 \section{Simulation Experiments}

-In this section, the performance of CAE is evaluated from various perspectives compared with the state-of-the-art clustering algorithms.
-First, the clustering performance of CAE is evaluated qualitatively and quantitatively by using a two-dimensional synthetic dataset in stationary and non-stationary environments.
-Next, the clustering performance of CAE is evaluated quantitatively by using real-world datasets.
-In this case, the clustering performance is evaluated indirectly by using the clustering results as classifiers to perform classification tasks.
-Third, we analyze and discuss the validity of the number of nodes which is automatically estimated by the DPP-based criterion incorporating CIM.
-Finally, we analyze the computational complexity of CAE.
+In this section, we evaluate the performance of CAE from multiple perspectives and compare it to state-of-the-art clustering algorithms.
+First, we qualitatively and quantitatively assess clustering performance using a two-dimensional synthetic dataset in both stationary and non-stationary environments.
+Second, we quantitatively evaluate clustering performance across a broad range of real-world datasets.
+Third, we investigate continual learning ability by measuring metrics such as Incremental Average (IA) and Backward Transfer (BWT), which directly quantify knowledge retention and forgetting on real-world datasets.
+Fourth, we analyze the validity of the number of nodes automatically estimated by the DPP-based criterion incorporating CIM.
+Finally, we examine the computational complexity of CAE.

-Note that all the simulation experiments are carried out on Matlab 2020a with a 2.2GHz Xeon Gold 6238R processor and 768GB RAM.
+All experiments are conducted using MATLAB 2020a on a 2.2GHz Xeon Gold 6238R processor with 768GB of RAM under Windows OS.